stefanofa/awesome/TOPICS.md

 ## postgres

 *   [supabase-community/database-build](https://github.com/supabase-community/database-build) - In-browser Postgres sandbox with AI assistance (formerly postgres.new)

+*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
+It's a ChatGPT for your bookmarks.
+Import tweets or save websites and content using the chrome extension.

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.